 A healthy lifestyle is recommended if you're trying to get pregnant.
 Understand the impact of smoking, drinking and weight

-- Use your diary or menstrual app to Calculate your pregnancy window and aim intercourse for the interval just before ovulation.
+- To conceive, use your diary or menstrual app to Calculate your pregnancy window and aim intercourse for the interval just before ovulation.

 - Remember that you ovulate exactly 14 days before your next period is due.

-- Regular intercourse, two to three times a week in that interval, will boost your chances further - it is better for a male to regularly ejaculate.
+- To conceive, regular intercourse, two to three times a week in that interval, will boost your chances further - it is better for a male to regularly ejaculate.

 - Sperm needs to be inside the female before she ovulates to increase the chance of a pregnancy.